 Step 7: When you see the Advanced options screen, click UEFI Firmware Settings.
 Note that the UEFI Firmware Settings option doesn’t appear if your PC doesn’t support UEFI.

-Step 8: Finally, when you see UEFI Firmware Settings screen with “Restart to change UEFI firmware settings” message, click the Restart button to restart your PC and get in to UEFI firmware settings.
+Step 8: Finally, when you see the UEFI Firmware Settings screen with “Restart to change UEFI firmware settings” message, click the Restart button to restart your PC and get into UEFI firmware settings.

 Method 2 of 3